OMS Montessori is accredited by the Canadian Council of Montessori Administrators (CCMA).

 While each program is responsive to the age it serves, all programs have the following characteristics in order to maximize the Montessori experience:

 The Canadian Council of Montessori Administrators (CCMA) “provides mutual support and services to its members and acts as a unified voice to organizations and agencies.”
 All members must be accredited by the organization.
 This involves an in depth review of all policies and procedures, a self-evaluation, and an on-site visit of each class by two consultants.
 The re-accreditation process is repeated every 5 years.

 A student in a state of focused engagement is very concentrated, content, and energized rather than tired by the activity.
 He or she also experiences a strong sense of wellbeing.
-Because the activities available in a Montessori classroom match the characteristics of each appropriate age, the students work for themselves rather than for the adults.
-They feel good about themselves and their accomplishments, get along well with one another, and are easily guided by their teachers.
+Because the activities available in a Montessori classroom match the characteristics of each appropriate age, the students work for themselves rather than for the educators.
+They feel good about themselves and their accomplishments, interact well with one another, and are easily guided by their educators.

 Students learn through what they do

 A Montessori classroom is set up with a series of sequenced materials and activities that cover all the curricular areas appropriate for the ages it serves.
-The adult introduces each activity to an individual student or to a small group by demonstrating its use.
-Then the students take over.
-The adult assesses the students’ understanding and progress by observing the activity, and then plans which presentation to give next to the specific students.
+The educator introduces each activity to an individual student or to a small group by demonstrating its use.
+The educator assesses the students’ understanding and progress by observing the activity, and then plans which presentation to give next to the specific students.